12 Types of Ballroom Dances and Their Definition

 5. Rumba

-Rhumba involves movements such as figure-eight hip rotation, revolving foot action, knee-lengthening, and other Cuban bolero dance.
+Rhumba involves movements such as figure-eight hip rotation, revolving foot action, knee-lengthening, and other Cuban bolero dances.

-It originated from Cuba and arrived in the U.S. in the 1920s.
+It originated in Cuba and arrived in the U.S. in the 1920s.

 Among the ballroom dances, Rhumba is the most sensual and romantic.